KubaBaniak/RecipeAppNestjs/README.md

 $ nvm use
 ```

-Make sure you nvm is installed on your machine.
+Double-check if nvm is installed on your machine.
 If not, [install it](https://github.com/nvm-sh/nvm) and use command above once again or verify if the version you are using matches the one provided in `.nvmrc` file.

 <br>